joenate/joenate/README.md

-- 👋 Hi, I’m @joenate
+- 👋 Hi, I’m Jonathan.
-- 👀 I’m interested in design, frontend (new to coding), and anything related to building
+- 👀 I’m interested in building things, and new to code
 - 🌱 I’m currently learning JS
 - You can reach me on Twitter or shoot me an email at jonathan.pierre@yale.edu